 This indicates that the following message informs others about immediate navigational action intended to be taken.

-Comment: The use of this message marker is logically restricted to messages announcing
+Comment: The use of this message marker is logically limited to vessels and is not to be used by VTS

-navigational actions by the vessel sending this message.

 Example: "INTENTION.
 I will reduce my speed."

-A1/6.1 Phrases for acquiring and providing data for a traffic image
+A1/6.1 Phrases for acquiring and providing data for a traffic image[common operational picture]

 .1 Acquiring and providing routine traffic data